Pendleton Murrah

 Pendleton Murrah (January 1, 1824 – August 4, 1865) was the tenth governor of Texas from 1863 to 1865.
-His term in office coincided with the American Civil War.

-Career
+He came to office in the middle of the American Civil War and fled to Mexico during the war's final stages, dying there in August 1865.

+Early life and career

 Murrah's birth date and birth location vary from source to source.
 Some have him born in 1824; others give his birth year as 1826.
 According to his 1850 and 1860 entries in the U.S. Census, Murrah was a native of Alabama.
 His birthplace is sometimes listed as South Carolina, but more recent sources indicate he was born in Bibb County and was the illegitimate son of Peggy Murrah, a daughter of Charles and Avarilla Jones Murrah.
 He was raised and educated in a Baptist orphanage, and graduated from Brown University in 1848.
-He then studied law and was admitted to the bar.
-He moved to Texas and opened a law practice in Marshall.
+He then studied law and was admitted to the bar in Alabama, before moving to Texas in 1850, opening a law practice in Marshall.

-After losing a race in 1855, Murrah won election to the Texas House of Representatives in 1857, and also served on the executive committee of the Texas Democratic Party.
-In 1861 he declined to run for a seat in the Confederate Congress because of ill health, probably tuberculosis, but his health recovered sufficiently that he accepted a commission in the 14th Texas Infantry, a Confederate Army unit commanded by former governor Edward Clark.
-Murrah soon resigned his commission, but he won the gubernatorial election in 1863, and served until the fall of the Confederacy.
+Murrah first ran for a seat in the Texas House of Representatives in 1855, but lost.
+He was then successfully elected to the state legislature in 1857, and also served on the executive committee of the Texas Democratic Party.
+Following the secession of Texas from the United States, in 1861 he considered running for a seat in the Confederate Congress, but declined because of ill health.
+Murrah suffered from tuberculosis which affected him all of his adult life.
+At the outbreak of the American Civil War, he accepted a commission in the 14th Texas Infantry, a Confederate Army unit commanded by former governor Edward Clark, but he had to resign his commission due to his poor health.

-As governor during the American Civil War, Murrah emphatically supported the Confederate cause, although he ended up in a controversy over the conscription of Texas militia troops into the Confederate Army.
-Still, even after Robert E. Lee surrendered in 1865, he encouraged Texans to continue the fight.